siefkenj/IBLODEs/book/typst/modules/module9.typ

 )

 We cannot use eigenvalue analysis to classify the equilibrium solutions because non-linear systems do not have eigen solutions.
-However, we may be able to find a matrix/affine system that is "close to" the Fox-and-Rabbit model.
+However, we may be able to find a matrix/affine system that is "close to" the Fox-and-Rabbit model and apply eigen analysis to our approximation.

 #v(1em)
 Let's focus on the equilibrium $(F, R) = (0,0)$.
 Zooming in, the phase portrait looks familiar---very similar to the phase portrait for a matrix equation.